Have you downsized your dinner plate or even bought a special diet plate to help lose weight?

-Think about this.
 How many times a day, a week, a year don’t you eat off a dinner plate?
-The non-meal time eating and drinking - the breakfasts, lunches, snacks, drinks (non-alcoholic and alcoholic) and soups.
+The non-meal time eating and drinking - the breakfasts, lunches, snacks, drinks (non-alcoholic and alcoholic), soups, pick-me-ups and parties.

 Reduce the size of the main meal plate and there’s a real risk you will snack and graze more without even realising it.

 If you have down-sized your plate and are still struggling with your weight, take a good look at what's on the plate and all the other food choices that don't even hit the plate.

 A small dinner plate will fail for you when it is:

 Which is the largest serve size?
 Clearly the prawns.

 Which contains the most energy (kilojoules or calories)?
 They are all equal in the serve sizes shown.

 In this case, the prawns would take much longer to eat and be far more filling and satisfying that 2 crumbed calamari rings or part of a sausage.